-(1) Payments made to the FAI to the credit of ISC or to a representative of the FAI and/or ISC (e.g. Application fee, Sanction fee, Deposit as per FCEAD 2.2.1, 2.2.2 and 2.2.3) may only be made upon receipt of an FAI invoice and by way of wire transfer, bank draft, money order or cash.
-Cheques will not be accepted.
+(1) Payments made to the FAI to the credit of ISC or to a representative of the FAI and/or ISC (e.g. Application Fee, Sanction Fee, Deposit as per FCEAD 2.2.1, 2.2.2 and 2.2.3) should be made upon receipt of an FAI invoice and by way of wire transfer, bank draft or money order.
+Cash and Cheques will not be accepted.